- How long have you been in operation?

-> Accepted transfer credits from previous universities and/or Bible institutes you have attended as well as Ministry Life Experience credits can greatly reduce the timeframe involved.
+Accepted transfer credits from previous universities and/or Bible institutes you have attended as well as Bible Teaching Experience credits can greatly reduce the timeframe involved.
 For further information, see our Advanced Placement page.

-- Can I transfer credits from other schools?
+- Can I transfer in credits from other schools?

 - How much is your tuition?